mayconaraujosantos/fly-easy-eticket/README.md

-# Scraper to collect information on the flight ticket purchased
+# Scraper to collect information about the air ticket purchased on the 123milhas.com website

 ![alt text](./requirements/scraper-diagram.png?raw=true)